Review your US tax liabilities

 Address your potential tax liabilities

-If a state is listed on the Manage sales tax liability page as a potential tax liability, then you should carefully review the sales tax laws for that state.
+If a state is listed on the Manage tax liability page as a potential tax liability, then you should carefully review the sales tax laws for that state.
 Links to state tax authorities are listed in the state tax reference table.
 If you're not sure whether your store has physical or economic nexus in a state, then consult with a tax professional, or contact that state's tax authority.

-If you've determined that you need to charge sales tax in a state, then you can set up tax collection from the Manage sales tax liability page.
+If you've determined that you need to charge sales tax in a state, then you can set up tax collection from the Manage tax liability page.
 Before you begin, ensure that you've registered with the state's tax authority to charge and remit sales tax.

 - In Sales tax ID, enter your sales tax ID.
 If you have applied for a sales tax ID but don't yet have one, then leave this field blank.
 You can update it when you receive your sales tax ID.